Spiced Applesauce Bread Recipe

 Notes

-• Mix the batterย just until the flour is incorporated.
-Overmixing leads to a dense or tough cake.
+- Mix the batter just until the flour is incorporated.
+Overmixing leads to a dense or tough bread.

-• Rest the loaf and cool completely before slicing.
-If you cut too early, the center can turn out dense and overly moist.
+- Rest the loaf and cool completely before slicing.